ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/CyberSecurity_Notes/Centilytics_Notes/API Security.md

 ### Using Machine Readable Documentation
 - Using Automated Tools like Burp Scanner to crawl and audit OpenAPI Documentation or any other doc in JSON or YAML format.
-- We can also pparse it using OpenAPI Parser BApp.
+- We can also parse it using OpenAPI Parser BApp.
 - We can also use Postman or SoapUI.

 ### Identifying API Endpoints